 However, here are a few other tips for marking messages as legitimate in Gmail, Outlook, and Yahoo.

+Let’s say an email from that sender was already marked as spam.
 In Gmail, open the email that was sent to spam.
 If you haven’t removed it from your Spam folder yet, click the “Not Spam” button at the top of the email.

 In the Microsoft Outlook desktop program (not to be confused with Outlook.com, described below), there’s a special option that prevents emails from getting marked as spam.
 Click the “Junk” button in the Delete section on the ribbon and select “Never Block Sender”.